rgujju/Dynamic_App_Loading/README.md

 #### App
 The app is compiled as a Position independent Code.
-The following flags are used:``-fpic -msingle-pic-base -mpic-register=r9 -mno-pic-data-is-text-relative -mlong-calls`` This creates an executable which can be run from any memory location given that the GOT address is in the register **R9** gcc generates the executable in elf which contains a lot of information and is quite large for a mcu.
+The following flags are used:``-fpic -msingle-pic-base -mpic-register=r9 -mno-pic-data-is-text-relative -mlong-calls``.
+This creates an executable which can be run from any memory location given that the GOT address is in the register **R9**.
+This value is given as a parameter while calling the app, so this gets placed in r0.
+The ``AppStart`` function defined in **app_startup.s** is used to copy the value from r0 to r9.
+This is the first instruction that gets executed when the app is started.
+Followed by the ``main`` function defined in app.
+This sequence is defined using the app linker script **app_base.ld**.
+gcc generates the executable in elf which contains a lot of information and is quite large for a mcu.
 So this elf file is converted into [TINF](https://github.com/rgujju/STM32_Dynamic_Apps/tree/master/elf2tinf), which can be easily loaded onto a mcu.